 Group Five (Mathematics and Computer Science): Mathematics or Mathematical Studies

 Group Six (The Arts): Visual Arts, Music, Drama or another subject selected from Groups Two – Four

 Pupils will take the six subjects concurrently, three at Higher Level and three at Standard Level.
 In general, the distinction between taking a subject at Higher Level and a subject at Standard Level is that Higher Level study covers a greater amount of subject content.
 However, Standard Level subjects are as conceptually demanding as Higher Level subjects and should not be equated with AS modules.

-The Diploma core involves Theory of Knowledge (TOK), the extended essay and Creativity, Action, Service (CAS).
+The Diploma core involves Theory of Knowledge (TOK), the extended essay and Creativity, Activity, Service (CAS).

 Theory of Knowledge is taught approximately one hour a week discretely.
 It is an interdisciplinary requirement intended to stimulate critical reflection on the knowledge and experience that pupils have gained from the six subject groups and from their activities outside the classroom.
 It is assessed by a chosen presentation and a 1500 word essay.

 The compulsory extended essay enables each pupil to investigate in depth a topic, usually in one of their higher level topics that is of particular interest to them.
 This aspect of the IB Diploma inculcates in pupils the kind of independent research and writing skills demanded by universities.
 They should aim to produce an in depth, fully researched paper, comparative to an under graduated assignment.
 This component is assessed by a 4000 word essay.